timescale/timescaledb/getting-started/examples/nyc-taxi/README.md

 ## What You'll Learn

-- How to model high-cardinality transportation data (locations, cab types)
+- How to model high-volume transportation data with lat/lon coordinates
 - Time-series aggregations with `time_bucket()`
 - Optimal segmentation strategies for compression
 - Revenue and usage pattern analysis